 At the other end of the spectrum, 43.3 per cent indicated lower interest among developers in commercial sites with shorter leases.
-Only 16.7 per cent of respondents indicated that there would be higher developer interest.

-Nearly half believed that mixed-use developments comprising hotel, residential, retail and office space would help enliven the CBD, while 33 expected mixed-use developments with hotel, residential and retail components to promote vibrancy.
+Only 16.7 per cent of respondents indicated there would be higher developer interest.
+Nearly half believed that mixed-use developments comprising hotel, residential, retail and office spaces would help enliven the CBD, while 33 expected them to promote vibrancy.

 However, only a few felt that office-led mixed configurations would contribute to a vibrant CBD.
-Most respondents also believed that professional talent would still prefer to locate and work in the Core Central Region.
+Most respondents also believed professional talent would still prefer to reside and work in the core central region.

-"Some respondents highlighted that zoning regulations should be more flexible and allow developers more free-play to interchange uses during development and post-development.
+Some respondents highlighted that zoning regulations should be more flexible and allow developers more free play to interchange uses during development and post-development.
 This will allow the landlords to be more nimble and change quickly to meet new needs.

-Other developers felt that more incentives, such as higher GFA bonuses, are needed to offset the costs of innovation and sustainability initiatives and nudge landlords towards such value-added activities," IREUS reported.
+"Other developers felt that more incentives, such as higher GFA (gross floor area) bonuses, are needed to offset the costs of innovation and sustainability initiatives and nudge landlords towards such value-added activities," Ireus reported.
+THE BUSINESS TIMES